rizmtl/iot-cloud/README.md

-    --delete  : Delete device, will require '--id' parameter --get     : Returns all devices if '--id' parameter is not provided --start   : Starts simulation with existing devices in dB --auto    : Auto generates 5 devices with maximum of 5 sensors each.
-(Recommended to use for quick check) --clean   : Cleans database
+    --delete  : Delete device, will require '--id' parameter --get     : Returns all devices if '--id' parameter is not provided --start   : Starts simulation with existing devices in dB --auto    : Auto generates 5 devices with random number of sensors upto 5 sensors each (Recommended to use for quick check)
+    --clean   : Cleans database
     --help    : Prints help
 ```